tomasz-sodzawiczny/docker-clean/README.md

       all          Stops and removes all containers, images, volumes and networks

-     "Additional Flag options:"
+     Additional Flag options:

      -n   or --dry-run     Adding this additional flag will list items to be removed without executing any stopping or removing commands"

      -s   or --stop        Stops all running containers

      -c   or --containers  Removes all stopped containers

      -f   or --force       Forces removal of all runnig containers (implies --containers and --stop)

      -i   or --images      Removes all untagged images

      -net or --networks    Removes all empty Networks (all network cleans are only empty)

      -r   or --restart     Restarts the docker machine/daemon